hdahme/IterApp/README.md

 ## What is IterApp?
 Many apps make scheduling and inviting coworkers and friends to events easier.
 However, very few are able to handle events that travel.
-IterApp addresse this problem by allowing you to find an event that is in progress and to track the location of an event as it progresses.
+IterApp addresses this problem by allowing you to find an event that is in progress and to track the location of an event as it happens.

 ## Dependencies
 Building IterApp from source requires a number of third-party libraries: